-We could have called this recipe “What to feed a vegan in winter” because it is brilliantly easy and delicious, but it’s also a really hearty dinner that will fill you up.
+We could have called this recipe “What to feed a vegan in winter” because it is brilliantly easy, absolutely delicious plus it’s also a really hearty dinner that will fill you up.
 It’s great served with plain basmati rice but we’ve had it before with quinoa (we always cook it in vegetable stock), or orzo pasta would be good too.
+The beauty of this recipe is that it is versatile which is great for fussier members of the family.
 If you read this and try this, send us a note to let us know how it went.

 I N G R E D I E N T S